liliane-sys/shadowhunter/README.md

 T_PSR ≈ T_eq × 0.25 × (1 − α / 90°)^0.40
 ```

 Deeper topographic shielding (larger α) produces colder PSRs by reducing the indirect thermal flux from surrounding illuminated terrain; the multiplier decreases as α increases, giving the correct physical trend.
 The coefficient 0.25 is calibrated against known values: Mercury's PSRs (~101 K predicted, 80–100 K observed at 0.387 AU) and the Moon's PSRs (~59 K predicted, 50–100 K observed at 1.0 AU).
 At α = 0° the formula yields 0.25 × T_eq (indirect heating baseline with no topographic shielding); at α = 90° (complete horizon blockage) T_PSR approaches 0 K as a theoretical limit.
+The horizon angle is clamped to (0°, 89.9°) before evaluation to ensure mathematically valid real-valued output; values outside this range have no physical meaning for this model.

 **Water ice stability** is assessed against the following thresholds:
 - **Stable** (T < 110 K): sublimation rate negligible on geological timescales